LaunchCodeEducation/java-web-development/src/chapters/spring-model-classes/model-class.rst

 .. youtube::
    :video_id: tDfwNJ3Nk_M

-..
-TODO: no models1-start branch, what is the starting branch here?

 .. admonition:: Note

-   The starter code for this video is found at the `models1-start branch <https://github.com/LaunchCodeEducation/coding-events/tree/models1-start>`__ of ``coding-events-demo``.
+   The starter code for this video is found at the `add-bootstrap branch <https://github.com/LaunchCodeEducation/coding-events/tree/add-bootstrap>`__ of ``coding-events-demo``.
 The final code presented in this video is found on the `create-model branch <https://github.com/LaunchCodeEducation/coding-events/tree/create-model>`__.
 As always, code along with the videos on your own coding-events project.